yuvalmarmer/C-Programing-Ex1/Ex1/Readme.md

 ## General info
 This project is simple Math library for C class Ariel University.
-Wirrten by Yuval Marmer and David Harush.
+Written by Yuval Marmer and David Harush.

 ## Requierments
 * Linux (Tested on Ubuntu)